 We have seen people often refuse to use walking aids thinking that this is a sign of old age or disability but walking or gait aids such as a cane or a walker are used to help unload the joints.
 This improves function as well as slowing down joint damage and progression of disease.

 Occupational therapy helps with activity modification with creative ideas and helps with energy conservation.
 The goal is to use available activity and energy as efficiently as possible in order to maximize work that can be done.
 Examples include taking more breaks and grouping tasks so that unnecessary walking is minimized.

 Analgesics, topical analgesics, and NSAID can be used to aid in treatment.
-Most people with osteoarthritis will use drug therapy to ease the symptoms of the disease.
+Most people with osteoarthritis will use drug therapy to ease the symptoms offering arthritis pain relief.
 Most drugs focus mainly on relieving pain, but some are targeted at other symptoms and slowing disease progression.

 A study presented at the Annual Meeting of the American Academy of Orthopedic Surgeons shows that Synvisc injections are as effective as steroid injections in controlling the pain of damaged cartilage in the knee.
 Synvisc costs around $5000, compared to five dollars for steroids.
 Synvisc (the brand name for hylan is a gel that is injected three times into the knee to serve as a padding to cushion broken cartilage.
 The benefits of gel last only up to about six months

 Key to successful arthritis management

 Having a diagnosis does not mean you have to live with pain.
 A single method of management does not work like only medicine or injection.
 Individualized programs need to be established and followed.

 The great outdoors provides opportunities to burn extra calories.